port-labs/port-docs/docs/sso-rbac/rbac/rbac.md

 <TabItem value="team">
 - Identifier - the team's identifier.
 - Title - the team's name.
 This will be synced with the Port team name.
-- Description - the description of the team.
+- Description - the team's description.
 This will be synced with the Port team description.
 - Size - how many users there are in this team.
 </TabItem>
 </Tabs>